darwinzer0/secret-contract-tutorials/tutorial2/README.md

+# Tutorial: Adding viewing keys to a secret contract

+## Introduction

 In this tutorial we will demonstrate how to add Viewing Key code to the reminder secret contract that we built in the [Developing your first secret contract](https://learn.figment.io/network-documentation/secret/tutorials/creating-a-secret-contract-from-scratch) tutorial.
 In that tutorial we implemented code to store and read a private reminder for a user.
 As implemented each read of the reminder costs gas, which is not ideal.
 We will show here how a *viewing key* can be used to implement the same functionality in way that does not require the user to send a gas payment every time they want to read the reminder.

 A viewing key is simply a randomly generated password defined for an address that is stored in the contract.
 If a query sends a user's address and viewing key together as parameters in the query, then we can use that information to share read-only private data with the user without needed to incur any gas fees.